 This key wrapping algorithm is a hybrid encryption scheme that consists of both an asymmetric key wrapping operation and a symmetric key wrapping operation:

-- The public key from the import job is used with RSAES-OAEP, using MGF-1 and the SHA-1 or SHA-256 digest algorithm, to encrypt a one-time-use AES-256 key.
+- The public key from the import job is used to encrypt a one-time-use AES-256 key.
+Encryption is performed using RSAES-OAEP and MGF-1, along with the digest algorithm specified by the import method.
 The one-time-use AES-256 key is generated at the time the wrapping is performed.

 - The one-time-use AES-256 key from step 1 is used to encrypt the target key material using AES Key Wrap with Padding.